-- 1. HH Pre-Audit Questionnaire
+- 1. VOAGH Pre-Audit Questionnaire

-- 2. PP 700.40 Sexual Abuse and Harassment
+- 2. Policy 700.40 Sexual Abuse and Harassment

-- 3. Client Handbook
+- 3. Resident Handbook

 - 4. Resident Education Curriculum

-- 5. Advocacy Posters
+- 5. Ombudsman Posters

-- 6. Pamphlet Listing All Community Resources
+- 6. SERV Posters

 - 7. Publications Near All Resident Telephones

 - 8. Interviews with the following:

 - a.
 Staff (Specialized/Random)

 - b.
 Residents

-Policy and procedures, Client Handbook, PREA Posters, victim services numbers and the resident training curriculum meet the mandates of this standard.
+Policy and procedures, Resident Handbook, PREA Posters, victim services numbers and the resident training curriculum meet the mandates of this standard.
 The website and posted notices assist third party reporters in reporting allegations of sexual abuse/sexual harassment.
 The residents interviewed indicated they were aware of third-party reporting and would probably feel more comfortable reporting an incident of sexual abuse to someone at the facility.
-Calls to toll-free telephone numbers are located at all resident telephones and in the visitation areas.
-Phone calls can be placed at any time.
+Calls to toll-free telephone numbers can be placed at any time and the contact information is located near all resident telephones.